-On May 15, 2023, we entered into a contingent convertible debt agreement, or Debt Agreement, with SVB and the Lenders, pursuant to which the Lenders provided term loans having an aggregate original principal amount of \$16.6 million, or the Convertible Term Loan.
+On May 15, 2023, we entered into a contingent convertible debt agreement, or Debt Agreement, with the Lenders, pursuant to which the Lenders provided term loans having an aggregate original principal amount of \$16.6 million, or the Convertible Term Loan.
 The Convertible Debt under the Original Debt Agreement was refinanced as the Convertible Term Loan pursuant to the Debt Agreement.
-Our obligations under the Loan Agreement, Original Debt Agreement and Convertible Debt were satisfied in full and the Loan Agreement, Original Debt Agreement and Convertible Term Loan.
+Our obligations under the Loan Agreement, Original Debt Agreement and Convertible Debt were satisfied in full and the Loan Agreement, Original Debt Agreement and Convertible Debt were terminated in connection with the entrance into the Debt Agreement and Convertible Term Loan.